 In This Article

 Call it pre-wedding beauty jitters, simply getting older, or having a father who went bald in his twenties (sorry, Dad), but these days I’ve been worrying about hair thinning and hair loss a lot more than I care to admit.
 And before you ask, yes—my haircare routine is up to par.
-Taking care of my scalp?
+Am I taking care of my scalp?
 Check.
 Supplements?
 Check.
 Hair still thinning?
 Check.

-A topical serum, originally developed as an oral medication for blood pressure, that promotes hair growth, thickness, and strength.
+A topical serum developed initially as an oral medication for blood pressure that promotes hair growth, thickness, and strength.

 For starters: how does minoxidil work?
 Do you have to be balding to benefit from it?
 And are there any negative side effects?
 I spoke to a slew of experts to find out.
 Here’s what they had to say.